austin-hart-pols/scientificstarterkit/README.md

-# scientificstarterkit
+# W1: Scientific Starter Kit

-the radical scientific project
+Nature and origins of the radical scientific project